Sloane-J/SloaneBlog/content/posts/2024-02-12-the-real-impact-of-screen-time-on-mental-health-and-relationships.md

 ---
 title: "The Real Impact of Screen Time on Mental Health and Relationships"
+summary: "Explore the profound effects of screen time on mental health, relationships, and personal well-being in the digital age."
 date: 2024-02-12
-author: [Sloane]
+author: ["Sloane"]
 draft: false
-description: "Explore the profound effects of screen time on mental health, relationships, and personal well-being in the digital age."
 categories:
   - Mental Health
   - Technology